 Domestic Resource Mobilization (DRM) collaborative - Active

 Since 2017, the DRM collaborative has partnered with the Global Financing Facility (GFF) for a jointly offered learning platform on DRM.
-With more than 100 participants from 19 JLN and GFF countries the collaborative has facilitated discussions, and shared cross-country knowledge and expertise on pressing questions on DRM for health.
+With more than 300 participants from the collaborative has facilitated discussions, and shared cross-country knowledge and expertise on pressing questions on DRM for health.
 The collaborative has worked on co-producing five knowledge products:

 - Making the Case for Health: A Messaging Guide

 - Dynamic Inventory of DRM Resources and Efforts